Missile Impact Location System

 The systems were first installed in the Eastern Range, at the time the Atlantic Missile Range, and secondly in the Pacific, then known as the Pacific Missile Range.
 The Atlantic Missile Impact Location System and Pacific Missile Impact Location System were installed from 1958 through 1960.
-Design and development was by American Telephone and Telegraph Company (AT&T), with its Bell Laboratories research and Western Electric manufacturing elements and was to an extent based on the company's technology and experience developing and deploying the Navy's then classified Sound Surveillance System (SOSUS).
-Early studies were done at Bell Laboratories' Underwater Systems Development Department examined the problem then the Bell System's other organizations began implementation.
-The company and Navy assets that had installed the first phase of SOSUS, starting in 1951, were engaged on MILS installation and activation.
+Design and development was by American Telephone and Telegraph Company (AT&T), with its Bell Laboratories research and Western Electric manufacturing elements and was to an extent based on the company's technology and experience developing and deploying the Navy's then-classified Sound Surveillance System (SOSUS).
+Early studies at Bell Laboratories' Underwater Systems Development Department examined the problem then the Bell System's other organizations began implementation.
+The company and Navy assets that had installed the first phase of SOSUS, starting in 1951, were engaged in MILS installation and activation.